The Missing Cockpit

 The Actual Problem

-Here's what a typical afternoon looks like.
-Claude Code is refactoring authentication in project A. Another instance is writing tests in project B. A third one hit a compilation error in project C ten minutes ago and is stuck in a retry loop.
-I don't know that, because it's on a different desktop and I haven't checked.
+Here's a typical afternoon.
+Claude Code is refactoring authentication in project A. Another instance is writing tests in project B. A third hit a compilation error in project C ten minutes ago and is stuck in a retry loop, which I have no way of knowing because it's on a different desktop.
+Project D's agent finished twelve minutes ago and is waiting for my approval.
+I'll find out when I eventually Cmd+Tab over and see the prompt blinking at me.

 Why Terminals Don't Know